A cubic yard is a unit of measurement we use

-Rule of thumb: 1 cubic yard covers 100 sq ft (10’x10′) at 3″ deep
+Rule of thumb: 1 cubic yard covers 100 sq. ft.
+(10′ x 10′) at a 3″ deep

 Three inches is the recommended depth for new garden beds.
-If you’re putting in a new stone or mulch bed, an easy way to figure out what you need is to find the square footage of each area – multiply width times length of each bed and then add them together.
+If you’re putting in a new stone or mulch bed, an easy way to figure out what you need is to find the square footage of each area, multiply the width x length of each bed, then add them together.

 We are happy to help you figure out how much material you need, just give us a call!

-If you are ordering materials for delivery, our largest trucks can fit up to 20 cubic yards, and our smallest truck carries about 6 cubic yards.
-We can deliver as little as 1 cubic yard.
+If you are ordering materials for delivery, our largest trucks can fit up to 20 cubic yards, and our smallest truck carries 4 cubic yards.
+Our minimum for delivery is 1 cubic yard.